91DarioDev/topsupergroupsbot/README.md

 ```
 /settings - set group settings
 /groupleaderboard - get a message containing leaderboard of users that wrotemore messages in the group during the current week (UTC)
+/grouprank - Check the rank of the group
 ```